kaasikodes/shop-ease/readme.md

 # Ecommerce Api

+Hello

+## About

+## Archicture

+Diagram, and then discuss the diagram, make reference to article

+## Services

+## Prerequisites/Tools

+_Put in link to resources that will help the users setup_

+- Docker
+- .envrc
+- Makefile
+- proto
+- go
+- air

+## Gettin Started

+- commands/scripts

+## Folder Structure

+Discuss each folder briefly, talk about it been a mono repo, why stucture like this ..

+## Articles published on the basis of article

+Will help to gain insights into architectural decisions

+---

+##Old

 Each service has its own dedicated database to ensure scalability and minimal coupling.
 The structure of the project is shown below:

 backend/